Rishika-05/My_Portfolio/README.md

 #Project_1

-I already knew basics of Frontend development.
-Looking forward to learn more through the project.
+I already knew basics of Frontend development before the start of LEAD.
+I'd started learning Frontend Web Development from March.
+Looking forward to learn new techniques through the project.

 While doing the project,
  - I learnt to use the flex property.